 Can I open my bank account online?

-Unfortunately, not many banks in Ireland provide the option of opening a bank account online, and sometimes it’s not as easy as simply going to the bank office either.
+Unfortunately, not many banks in Ireland provide the option of opening a bank account online to non-Irish citizens, or sometimes it’s simply easier to visit the bank.
 Due to the heavy flow of people trying to open accounts every day, some banks ask you to arrange an appointment and come back on the date with all the documents necessary to open the bank account.

 Go to an office out of the city centre